aqsa27/medical-bot-task/README.md

 I started by cleaning the dataset — removing any missing values, trimming extra spaces, and dropping duplicate questions.
 Then I used the `all-MiniLM-L6-v2` model from the `sentence-transformers` library to convert each Q+A pair into an embedding vector.

+I chose all-MiniLM-L6-v2 because it offers a strong balance between speed and semantic accuracy for sentence-level embeddings.
+It's lightweight and optimized for fast similarity search in large-scale datasets like this one.

 I stored these embeddings in a FAISS index, which makes it easy to quickly search and find the closest match to a user’s question.
 When someone types a question, the bot encodes it, searches the index, and returns the most relevant answer.

 This approach keeps the answers grounded in real medical content and avoids the risk of the model making things up.